Syndax: Q1 Earnings Snapshot - NewsBreak

-(Reuters) - Pfizer Inc said on Tuesday it will pay $11.6 billion to buy Biohaven Pharmaceutical Holding Co, making a big bet on its ability to boost sales of the top-selling pill in a new class of migraine drugs.
-The boards of both companies have approved the deal, they said....
+Pfizer Inc said on Tuesday it will pay $11.6 billion to buy Biohaven Pharmaceutical Holding Co, making a big bet on its ability to boost sales of the top-selling pill in a new class of migraine drugs.
+The boards of both companies have approved the deal, they said.
+Biohaven shares...

 Pfizer will pay $11.6 billion to buy migraine pill maker Biohaven Pharmaceutical.
 It is the biggest deal the drugmaker has made since 2016 in order to beef up its portfolio ahead of patent losses for some cancer drugs.
 Flush with about $32 billion in cash after its success with Covid-19...